A photograph from behind a person receiving a mammogram, with a gloved hand on their back.

 Regular breast cancer screenings are the most reliable way to find breast cancer early.
 But because masses in dense breasts can be difficult to detect on mammograms alone, your healthcare provider might recommend more detailed screenings.
 These can include:

 • Breast ultrasounds and magnetic resonance imaging (MRI).
+MRI uses powerful magnets and a computer to make images of the breast.

-Experts haven't yet reached a conclusion on the value of additional screening only for women who have dense breasts.
+Experts haven't yet reached a conclusion on the value of additional screening for women who only have dense breasts.
 Additional screenings can be helpful, but they could also lead to false positives.
 That could subject women to even more testing, not to mention unnecessary stress.

 5. You should know your breast density.
 But don’t let it scare you.